ConnorTheFox/ConventionCountdownBot/README.md

 If you want to run this bot on windows then you need to add graphicsmagick to your path and install mongodb.

-### To setup the bot you need to edit 2 JS files and some environment variables.

-* Edit src/messages.js - This file contains the messages for the bot and the owner chat ID.
-Edit this with what you want to change.

-* Edit src/days.js - Edit the date here to change the day it counts down to.

 ## Environment Variables

 TYPE: "production" or "test"

 * production: Runs the bot in normal mode.

-* test: Runs the bot in testing mode, pass a telegram bot api key for testing.
+* test: Runs the bot in testing mode, when in this mode pass an api key from another bot.
+And make sure you use a diffirent database for testing.

 TOKEN: Telegram bot API key for normal bot.

-ADMIN: Telegram bot API key for admin bot.

-CON: Name for the convention ex: "MFF"
+CON: Name for the convention ex: "MFF".
+Make sure this matches the folder name exactly

 HOST: IP for the mongodb database.
 (Default: localhost)